|Name||黑龙江 (hēi lóng jiāng) ['black' 'dragon' 'river'] Old Name Heilungkiang WG|

 Harbin has a famous ice sculpture fair at Zhaolin Park ➚ from January to March, reflecting the long, cold winters (typically -22 ° F [-30 ° C]).
 It gets so cold that fruit and milk are sold in frozen form.
 Lanterns made out of ice feature at the Chinese New Year festival.
 To complete the cold theme there are ski slopes nearby at Shangzhi ➚.
 Harbin, whose name means ‘Place of Drying Fish nets’ is a relatively modern city, only a hundred years ago it was a fishing village on the Songhua River.
 It has recently built an impressive Opera House ➚ of very modern design.
 The city has been laid out with a large number of public parks.

 Heilongjiang has impressive mountain scenery and its fringes are covered with dense pine forests.
 A Siberian Tiger Reserve ➚ is located near to Harbin.
 An area with important industrial history is the famous Daqing oilfield which was strategic during the Mao era when China was isolated and had to find its own (at the time) scarce sources of oil.

 Mirror Lake ➚ (Jingpo) is a volcanic lake (22,239 acres [90 sq kms]) south-west of Mudanjiang set amongst the forests.
 It is a popular resort particularly for fishermen.
 Qiqihar is an old industrial town while nearby is the Zhalong Nature Reserve ➚ that attracts many birds, particularly on migration, and is the home of rare red-crowned ➚ and white-naped ➚ cranes.
 Wudalianchi ➚ meaning Five inter-linked lakes, north of Bei'an is another popular scenic spot amid one of China's few active volcanic areas.
 Yichun ➚ is a historic forestry town with many old adobe buildings.

 The Songhua River ➚ has been subject to high levels of pollution as it flows through many industrial cities picking up associated industrial and domestic waste.
-Extensive pasture lands make Heilongjiang the most important province for dairy products, it is also produces a great deal of grain and soybean.
+Extensive pasture lands make Heilongjiang the most important province for dairy products, it is also produces a large amount of grain and soybean.